-- Daniel actually leaned out a bit for the role, and ate pretty similar to my weight loss diet.
-His breakfast was 2 eggs, and toast.
-His lunch was salmon and veggies and dinner was a piece of protein, more veggies and more fruit.
-He added in protein shakes after each of his workouts… Personally I’m not a big fan of protein shakes, Id recommend chocolate mil post workout for anyone looking to put on muscle…
+- Daniel actually leaned out a bit for the role and ate pretty similar to my weight loss diet.
+His breakfast was 2 eggs and toast.
+His lunch was salmon and veggies and dinner was a piece of protein, more veggies, and more fruit.
+He added in protein shakes after each of his workouts… Personally I’m not a big fan of protein shakes, I’d recommend chocolate milk post workout for anyone looking to put on muscle…

 So what’s the point of all this?

 Real muscle building like Hugh & Daniel did comes from eating a ton of calories & doing big movements.
 Whether you workout at home, or you workout at a gym you have no excuse for not doing the big compound movements.

 Ignore what Muscle & Fiction tells you about putting on size, and stick with the big movements if you want to get a ripped body like Daniel Craig or Hugh Jackman.